Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Glazing: The glass panes or lights in the sash of a window.
 Also the act of installing lights of glass in a window sash.

-Glazing bead: A vinyl or wood strip applied to the window sash around the perimeter of the glass on the outside to hold the glass in place.
+Glazing Bead: A vinyl or wood strip applied to the window sash around the perimeter of the glass on the outside to hold the glass in place.

-Glazing compound: A pliable substance applied between the window sash and the lights of glass to seal against the elements and sometimes to adhere the glass to the sash.
+Glazing Compound: A pliable substance applied between the window sash and the lights of glass to seal against the elements and sometimes to adhere the glass to the sash.

-Glazing stop: The part of the sash or door panel which holds the glass in place.
+Glazing Stop: The part of the sash or door panel which holds the glass in place.

 Gothic: A pointed arch, especially one having only two centers and equal radii.
 (See Radius Terminology Diagram)